Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 to read case switches or doors or to switch warning devices on/off.
 There are different options to mount miscellaneous :ref:`Bricklets <bricklets>`.

-One or more external controlling devices, such as (Embedded-) PCs, smartphones or tablets, can be used to control the kit from outside over the Ethernet connection.
+One or more external controlling devices, such as (Embedded-) PCs, smart phones or tablets, can be used to control the kit from outside over the Ethernet connection.
 Therefore monitoring over the internet is also possible.